chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 ```
 Checking out all the ports listening on localhost only, the port **52846** stands out in particular.

-We can simply verify what's listening on the port, by connecting to it via nc and sending some junk data:
+We can simply verify what's running on the port, by connecting to it via nc and sending some junk data:
 ```console
 jimmy@openadmin:~$ nc 127.0.0.1 52846
 Test